Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Dimension reduction and forecasting in systems with pure point spectra

-In the setting of a single observation modality, we choose the generating eigenfunctions with the least oscillatory behavior in the Riemannian metric $ g $ associated with the observation map.
+In the setting of a single observation modality, our basic criterion used throughout the paper will be to choose the generating eigenfunctions with the least oscillatory behavior in the Riemannian metric $ g $ associated with the observation map.
 A natural measure to quantify this behavior for a function $ f $ is the Dirichlet energy, $ E_g(f) = \lVert \grad_g f \rVert^2 $, where $ \grad_g $ is the gradient operator associated with $ g $ and $ \lVert \cdot \rVert $ the $ L^2 $ norm for vector fields.
-We will provide more precise definitions for the gradient operator and related Hilbert space notions in Section~\ref{secGalerkinPrelim}, but for now it suffices to note that the set of Dirichlet energies $ \{ E_g( z_k ) \} $ of the eigenfunctions is discrete in $ \mathbb{ R } $, and therefore a finite collection of eigenfunctions can be stably ordered in order of increasing $ E_g(z_k) $.
+We will provide more precise definitions for the gradient operator and related Hilbert space notions in Section~\ref{secGalerkinPrelim}, but for now it suffices to note that the set of Dirichlet energies $ \{ E_g( z_k ) \} $ of the eigenfunctions is discrete in $ \mathbb{ R } $, and therefore the set of eigenfunctions can be stably ordered in order of increasing $ E_g(z_k) $.
 (Actually, in Section~\ref{secGalerkinImplementation} we will work with a conformally transformed metric, $h$, with stronger invariance properties under changes of observation modality than $ g $, but for now we work with $ g $ to illustrate ideas.)
 Intuitively, we expect that functions with small Dirichlet energy can be more accurately approximated from finite datasets than highly oscillatory functions, so our selection criterion for the generating eigenfunctions is to set $ \{ \zeta_i \}_{i=1}^m $ to the first $ m $ eigenfunctions in that ordering corresponding to rationally independent frequencies.
-We adopt this selection criterion throughout the paper, and discuss its numerical implementation in Section~\ref{secGalerkin}.
+We will discuss the numerical implementation of this approach in Section~\ref{secGalerkin}.
 In general, the generating eigenfunctions selected in this way will not always agree among different observation modalities, but our selection criterion exhibits some rigidity in the sense that there exist equivalence classes of observation modalities for which the selected generating eigenfunctions and generating frequencies are the same.

-Further useful properties of the Koopman eigenfunctions pertain to the dynamics in the image space from~\eqref{eqPiProj}.